tecton-ai/tecton-mcp/README.md

 ### Add Cursor rules

-Copy the cursorrules from `.cursor/rules` into the `.cursor/rules` folder of your feature repository.
+Copy the cursorrules from this repository's [`.cursor/rules` folder](https://github.com/tecton-ai/tecton-mcp/tree/main/.cursor/rules) into the `.cursor/rules` folder of your feature repository.

 ### Tecton Login